Data-Frank/Jan-2025-Cyclistic-Data-Analysis-Using-SQL-And-R/readme.md

 * Your target audience will be at the station which are used by locals, where you already find annual users.
 * You could target hotels and hostels.
 If they get an annual membership, they can rent it out to their customers.

-**Personal reflection**
-This has been a very educating experience for me.
-I learned how to work in SQL, R, write a report and handle big data sets.
-I look forward to improving my skills in future assignments!